minsukchang/minsukchang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi :) I am a research scientist at [Naver AI Lab]().
-I am running a research team at the intersection of HCI and AI, exploring novel techniques in computational interaction powered by AI technologies.
-We build AI powered systems with users in the loop, and we evaluate these systems with real user populations.
+Hi :) I am a research scientist (technical leader) at [NAVER AI Lab](), where I explore novel computational interaction techniques powered by AI technologies.
+I'm also a technical leader at [NAVER Clova](), where I lead a team of engineers for building and evaluating AI powered systems with users in the loop.
+(Both the AI Lab and Clova are hiring!)

-My primary research interests are 1) modeling [conversational interactions](), 2) making [massive scale language models]() usable and useful, and 3) modeling users and interfaces as [computationally rational agents]().
+My current research interests are 1) modeling [conversational interactions](), 2) making [massive scale language models]() usable and useful, and 3) [simulation-based models]() of users and interfaces.

 I have a PhD in Computer Science from [KAIST](http://www.kaist.ac.kr){:target="\_blank"}.
 During my PhD, I was advised by [Juho Kim](http://juhokim.com){:target="\_blank"} in the [KIXLAB](http://kixlab.org){:target="\_blank"}.